WordPress/openverse/documentation/meta/project_boards/issues.md

 ### Issue is reopened

 If a previously closed issue is reopened, it goes back to the "📋 Backlog" column.
-That is because it needs to be prioritised again.
+That is because it will need to be re-prioritized alongside other ongoing work and moved to "📅 To do" when it can be worked on again.

 - [Built-in workflow](https://github.com/orgs/WordPress/projects/75/workflows/8193212)